Rocky5/XBMC4Gamers/Mod Files/scripts/XBMC4Kids Extras/480p Game Loaders/ReadMe.txt

 -- Graphical Issues
 	-	Hello Kitty - Screen is undersized in places.
 	-	Jacked - Screen is undersized in places.
-	-	Max Payne - Screen is oversized.
+	-	Max Payne - Screen is oversized. ( works fine if screen size is set to normal )

 -- Other Issues
 	-	Men of Valor - Restarts the game when selecting a mission.